Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Ecuador's full dollarization eliminates the FX cost that plagues crypto card users in every other LATAM country.
 In Colombia, every card transaction involves COP-to-USD conversion at the bank's marked-up rate.
 In Argentina, the surcharge stack reaches 65%+.
 In Chile, CLP fluctuations add unpredictable costs.
 In Ecuador, USD in = USD out, with zero conversion at any step.

-This transforms the crypto card value proposition.
-Kolo at 5% BTC cashback is a true 5% - not 5% minus 2-5% FX spread.
-KAST at 2% points is a true 2% points rate.
+This changes the crypto card value proposition.
+Kolo at 2% BTC cashback is a clean 2%, with no 2-5% FX spread eating into it.
+KAST at 1.5% USD cashback on the first $2,000/month also flows through cleanly without a local-currency conversion step (KAST still applies its 0.5-1.75% FX fee on USD spending in Ecuador because settlement runs through Visa, but the lack of dual conversion makes it predictable).
 Even COCA at its free Starter tier delivers 1% that no Ecuadorian bank debit card can match.
-Only Panama and El Salvador share this zero-FX advantage in LATAM.
+Only Panama and El Salvador share this zero-local-FX advantage in LATAM.

-The USDC-to-USD parity makes stablecoin funding essentially costless.
+The USDC-to-USD parity makes stablecoin funding nearly free.
 You load USDC at $1.00, spend USD at $1.00, and earn cashback on every transaction.
 No basis tracking, no gain/loss calculation, no tax complexity on the currency conversion itself.

 Banking System: Dollarized but Limited